john-cenzano-fong/db-ferret/README.rst

 -u             The database user used to login.
 For postgres, at least, any user normally will be able to crawl the database.
 -pw            Password to connect to the db with the specified user.
 Information is passed through to the db but not recorded.
 -hn            The hostname where the database is located.
--p             The port used by the database for connections (default is 5439).
+-p             The port used by the database for connections.
 -d             The database instance.
 -l             A boolean indicating if connections must be encrypted to the database with SSL.
 --log_level    Sets the logging severity level.